8 Ways to Help a Friend Through a Breakup

 TV shows often glamorize our abilities to give relationship advice to our close friends.
 Pithy rounds of ex-bashing over brunch, one-line quips that put the relationship to rest, and it’s all solved by the time they cut to commercial.
 Right?

-The reality, of course, is less straightforward.
-In real life, it’s hard to know what to say when you see your friend’s heart break.
+The reality, of course, knowing what the right thing is, is less straightforward.
+In real life, it’s hard to know how to give your friends emotional support though a difficult time or how to help a friend going through a breakup.
 This might be the first time that you’ve seen them feel so emotionally low.
-Even if you never liked their ex anyway, as a friend, it’s essential to be there for them.
+Even if you never liked their ex anyway, as a friend, it’s essential to be there for them as they heal from a breakup.
 Or, if they need, to give them some space.
 How will you know what to do to help them?
-Here are 8 ways to help a friend through a breakup to start you off on the right path.
+Here are 8 ways to help a friend through end of a relationship.

 1. Ask what you can do to help, rather than assume you know what they need

 Every relationship is different – which means every breakup is, too.
-While you can absolutely share what was helpful for you during your own previous breakup (redecorating? rebounding?), it’s important not to assume the same will be true for your friend.
+While you can absolutely share what was helpful for you during your own breakup (redecorating? rebounding?), it’s important not to assume the same will be true for your friend's needs for their breakup.
+They need to deal with it in their own way.

-In short, the most helpful thing you can do right off the bat is to ask what you can do to help.
-If you're not sure how, try hitting a balance between practicality and compassion with one of these phrasings:
+In short, the most helpful thing you can do right off the bat to be a supportive friend through a breakup is to ask what you can do to help.
+If you're not sure how, the best thing to do is to try hitting a balance between practical support and compassion with one of these phrasings:

 • “I’m sorry you’re going through this.
 Is there anything you’d like to talk about, or do together?”